programming-hero-web-course-4/b10a8-gadget-heaven-arbadsha00/README.md

    - A "Sort by Price" button is available on the Cart page, which sorts cart items in descending order by price.

 4. **Category Filtering**:
-   - On the Home page, there is a sidebar with different categories like Mackbooks, Phones, Smart Watches, Iphone, and Accessories.
+   - On the Home page, there is a sidebar with different categories like MacBooks, Phones, Smart Watches, Iphone, and Accessories.
    - Clicking a category filters the products displayed to show only the items in that category.

 5. **Statistics Page**: